-This weeks prompts are at the bottom.
-The story here is just for practice.
+This week’s prompts are at the bottom.
+The words below are just practice.
 Practice makes perfect.

 This week’s prompts are: